Superraptor/GSSO/README.md

 Version 2.0.6 is an intermediate version, adding a number of terms from the backlog of needed additions, as well as touching up a number of existing entries.
 It is still a work-in-progress and do not yet contain full mappings to versions 1 and 3 of the Homosaurus.

+Version 2.0.7 is an alpha version, as the conversion to OBO format is not currently working.
+Please be patient as we attempt to fix the issue.

 * 1.0.0 (24 June 2019)
 * 1.0.1a (11 September 2019)
 * 1.0.1b (12 September 2019)